dansmith-stripe/sa-summit-26-setup/README.md

 Custom catalogs are optional and appear only through Claude Code/MCP.
 They do not change the public Stripe Tech Café website.

+### Recommended: instant fictional catalog

-Start with the example catalog:
+Start with the default example:

     cp examples/custom-catalog.example.json examples/my-fictional-catalog.json